GUIDE 2025

 UX writer resumes can be hard to write.
 This is an example of a good one that I found and like.
 Granted, the resume should only be one page.
 If you reduced this resume to one page, then it’s even better.

 Every line says how the candidate can help.
 In addition, they don’t waste resume space by including an objective, a separate skills section, or any other information that isn’t relevant.
-The only thing I’d change here is to break up the paragraphs into shorter bullet points.
+The only thing I’d change here is to break the paragraphs into shorter bullet points.

 They also put their skills, knowledge of software, and other relevant experience into their work job details.
 Kudos.